brijoobopanna/refreshProgramming/README.md

-Just a way to refreh some programming basic and keep the basics intact
+Just a way to refresh some programming basic and improve the understanding of Java and DS, Algos

 Contribution
-Please contribute to this repository, like new question, code improvement, doc improvement etc. is very welcome.
+Please contribute to this repository, like new code question, algos improvement, new DS etc.
 Just send me a pull request and I will review the request and approve it if it looks good.